sshone/clearbank-dev-test/README.md

 I have created a **TestRunApplication** project which is there to demonstrate using Dependency Injection to run the code.

-This will currently always return a 'false' for each payment as the account retrieval logic is stubbed and the stubbed account returned contains no 'AllowedPaymentScheme', meaning validation fails.
+Running this TestRunApplication project will currently always return a 'false' for the payment as the account retrieval logic is stubbed and the stubbed account returned contains no 'AllowedPaymentScheme', meaning validation fails.